nickbrowne/nsvg/README.md

 ## Unsupported SVG elements

-As it is mostly intended to be used for parsing and rasterising vector graphics, some SVG features are not supported by nsvg:
+As it is mostly intended to be used for parsing and rasterizing vector graphics, some SVG features are not supported by nsvg:

  - Text elements are ignored, although text can simply be converted to a path and it will work just fine